inspec/inspec/docs-chef-io/content/inspec/resources/user.md

 The `nil` value means this user has never logged in.

+### encrypted_password
+The `encrypted_password` property allows tests against the hashed password stored in shadow file on unix systems with `getent` utility.

+    its('encrypted_password') { should eq "!" }

+The `!` value means the user will not be able to login to the system using password authentication.

 ## Examples

 The following examples show how to use this Chef InSpec audit resource.